 Majors: Physics and Chemistry

 Favorite Ice Cream Flavor: Depends on the day but generally Rocky Road or Cookies & Cream

-Best Adjective to Describe You: Quiet, but friendly
+Best Adjective to Describe You: Bouncy

-In 10 words or less, why should someone want to be a part of this department?
+In 10 words or less, why should a student want to be involved in this department?

 What are your career aspirations/next steps after K?

 Graduate school of some sort: Geo-physics, Geo-engineering, Applied Physics or Mechanical Engineering.